 Amendments to this Charter may be framed and submitted to the voters by a commission as provided by law and the Constitution of the State of Missouri for a complete Charter; by the Board of Aldermen or by petition of not less than ten percent (10%) of the qualified voters of the City setting forth the proposed amendment and filed with the City Clerk.

-The Board of Aldermen shall at once provide by ordinance that any amendment so proposed shall be submitted to the voters at the next election held in the city not less than sixty (60) days after its passage, or at a special election held as provided for a Charter.
+The Board of Aldermen shall at once provide by ordinance that any amendment so proposed shall be submitted to the voters at the next general municipal election held in the city not less than sixty (60) days after its passage, or at a special election held, as provided for a Charter.

 Any amendment approved by a majority of those voting thereon shall become a part of the Charter at the time and under the conditions fixed in the amendment; sections or articles may be submitted separately or in the alternative and determined as provided for a complete Charter.